Share

 Ironically, if the Treaty Org had not unleashed amat weaponry in 630 AT and vilified itself then the use of DNI at Artemis might have led to a political revolt by the colonists and demand for action against Aldrin.
 However, 150 million deaths were sufficiently distracting that Aldrin was not subject to repercussions for its actions by other Selenians.

 Predictably, Aldrin skated through the remainder of the Moon Wars without further threats from its allies by modifying its behavior to be more tolerable.
 It even found good use as a "boogie man" to terrify opponents.
-In the Seventh Moon War (636), pro-Treaty Org revolutionaries in Chang-E were panicked into surrendering to Selenian forces from Artemis by the rumor that Aldrin had delivered a shipment of millions of DNIs (reportedly the dangerously balky 'Leavenworth-3c Behavioral Modifier').
+In the Seventh Moon War (636), pro-Treaty Org revolutionaries in Chang-e were panicked into surrendering to Selenian forces from Artemis by the rumor that Aldrin had delivered a shipment of millions of DNIs (reportedly the dangerously balky 'Leavenworth-3c Behavioral Modifier').
 In fact, Aldrin simply used the rumor to disrupt the revolutionaries' cybersecurity.
-Many bypassed the Chang-E firewall to connect with the larger lunar computer networks and download popular anti-DNI cybernetic implant templates or even useless quackery like "anti-DNI memetic packages."
+Many bypassed the Chang-e firewall to connect with the larger lunar computer networks and download popular anti-DNI cybernetic implant templates or even useless quackery like "anti-DNI memetic packages."
 Aldrin's hacking experts exploited the compromised firewall to cripple revolutionary defenses and seize the valuable carbon mines, which precipitated the rapid surrender to Artemisian forces.

-The continued military success, business-friendly environment, relatively advanced industry (compared to many post-Technocalypse colonies), stable politics, and good standard of living drew a surprising number of megacorps and carefully filtered refugees to Aldrin.
+The continued military success, business-friendly environment, relatively advanced industry (compared to many post-Technocalypse colonies), stable politics, and good standard of living drew a surprising number of corporations and carefully filtered refugees to Aldrin.
 It emerged from the Moon Wars and Great Expulsion in a position of significant strength, one on par with much more populous colonies like Yueyuan, Copernicus, and Schmitt.

 Contrary to its selfish behavior, Aldrin turned out strongly in favor of the Luna States.
 It opposed strong centralization in the body but supported its diplomatic and resource-mediating functions.
-Considering Aldrin's post-war position and clout that granted in the States, its support of an organization that allowed to extend its influence further is sensible.
+Considering Aldrin's post-war position and clout that granted in the States, its support of an organization that allowed it to extend its influence further is sensible.

 Modern historians have little difficulty mapping Aldrin's Great Expulsion and Moon Wars behavior to hyperturing game theory despite the shortage of records from the time.
 The hyperturing behaved in a very "centralist" or "farmer" fashion by not only promoting its own interests but also obviously promoting and protecting those of Aldrin, which the AI apparently regarded as one of its valued assets.
 In the Last War, the colony positioned itself in support of both the Treaty Org and GAIA in different ways, setting itself up to take advantage of the post-war environment regardless of the victor.
 It turned out sharply against the Treaty Org in the Moon Wars because the Org sought to seize Aldrin's assets and suborn the colony, something that obviously contradicted some of the goals of the hyperturing.
-During the Moon Wars, the colony's more abhorrent actions were exactly the minimal expenditure (e.g., DNI controllers for revolutionaries) needed to obtain maximum profit.
+During the Moon Wars, the colony's more abhorrent actions were exactly the minimal expenditure (e.g. DNI controllers for revolutionaries) needed to obtain maximum profit.
 Those profit calculations obviously factored in long-term negative impacts of Aldrin's wartime actions so the colony never went so far as turning the Selenian faction against it.

 DARK AGES AND FIRST FEDERATION

-Aldrin's situation was sufficiently stable (domestically and diplomatically) that it began reducing security and political regulations through the 640's and 650's AT.
+Aldrin's situation was sufficiently stable (domestically and diplomatically) that it began reducing security and political regulations through the 640s and 650s AT.
 Its "de-tyrannization" is a case study for would-be dictators: residents were engaged to create and demonstrate new political processes and freedoms via assorted "freedom councils," "liberty committees," and "rights teams."
 Unsurprisingly, public ire was drawn to the argumentative, slow-moving committees rather than ABE, which granted freedoms and trials of new political systems while metaphorically keeping the trains running on time.
 By ABE's formal end in 673 AT, the former tyrants had received amnesty and substantial retirement packages, and were well on their way to be mythologized as "the hard-nosed leaders Aldrin had required in its time of crisis."
-Several would return in subsequent centuries during economic or political crises, while a few were scapegoats in carefully stage-managed show trials for ABE-era "excesses" and exiled "to the far wastes of the outer SolSys" (i.e., Uranus's well-off bubblehabs.)
+Several would return in subsequent centuries during economic or political crises, while a few were scapegoats in carefully stage-managed show trials for ABE-era "excesses" and exiled "to the far wastes of outer Solsys" (i.e., Uranus's well-off bubblehabs).

 Aldrin Worldhouses